Guide to developing your COVID-19 workplace safety plan

 Discuss and share your safety plan with everyone at work, including:

 - health and safety representatives or members of joint health and safety committees (JHSCs)

 This guide does not replace the Occupational Health and Safety Act or the Employment Standards Act and their regulations and should not be used as or considered legal advice.
 Health and safety inspectors and employment standards officers apply the law based on the facts in the workplace.

 It’s important that you talk to workers and your JHSC members or health and safety representatives, if any, for their input on the plan.
 Share the plan with all workplace parties when it is done.
 This will help ensure your workers and others understand how you plan to manage the risks of covid 19 .

 Check the resources to prevent covid 19 in the workplace for sector-specific information and examples of controls that apply to your type of workplace.
 These documents may be helpful as you develop your plan.
 Visit the webpage regularly to check for the latest information.

 Make sure you continue to follow any provincial requirements under the Reopening Ontario (A Flexible Response to covid 19 ) Act and any local public health orders.
-Find out about the latest public health measures, advice and restrictions.
+Find out about the latest updates in public health measures, advice and restrictions.